qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Offset Curves
 .............

-The |mActionOffsetCurve| :sup:`Offset Curve` tool is a new editing tool.
-It creates parallel shifts of lines and polygon rings.
+The |mActionOffsetCurve| :sup:`Offset Curve` tool creates parallel shifts of line layers.
 The tool can be applied to the edited layer (the geometries are modified) or also to background layers (creates copies of the lines / rings and adds it to the the edited layer).
-It is thus ideally suited for the creation of distance line layers.The displacement is shown at the bottom left of the taskbar.
+It is thus ideally suited for the creation of distance line layers.
+The displacement is shown at the bottom left of the taskbar.
+To create a shift of a line layer you have to go into editing mode and then select the feature.
+You can make the |mActionOffsetCurve| :sup:`Offset Curve` tool active and drag the cross to the desired distance.
+Your changes then can be saved with the
+|mActionSaveEdits|:sup:`Save Layer Edits` tool.

 .. index:: Split_Features